A New Class of LRS Bianchi Type ${\rm VI}_{0}$ Universes with Free Gravitational Field and Decaying Vacuum Energy Density: Introduction and Motivations

-In this paper we have revisited and generalized the solutions obtained by Bali et al. \cite{ref45}.
+In this paper we have revisited and extended the work of Bali et al. \cite{ref49} for bulk viscous fluid distribution.
 We have considered an LRS Bianchi type ${\rm VI}_{0}$ space-time and obtained models with free gravitational field of purely `magnetic type' and also in the presence of `gravitational wrench' of unit `pitch' in the free gravitational field.
 It is found that the `magnetic' part of the free gravitational field induces shear in the fluid flow, which is zero in the case of a `electric' type free gravitational field representing an unrealistic distribution in this case.
 This paper is organized as follows.
 The introduction and motivation are laid down in Sec. $1$.
 The metric and the field equations are given in Sec. $2$.
-In Sec. $3$, solutions representing LRS Bianchi type ${\rm VI}_{0}$ cosmological models with perfect fluid and bulk viscous fluid are obtained imposing the condition when the free gravitational field is purely magnetic type ($m \ne 0, n = 0$.
+In Sec. $3$, solutions representing LRS Bianchi type ${\rm VI}_{0}$ cosmological models with perfect fluid and bulk viscous fluid are obtained imposing the condition when the free gravitational field is purely magnetic type ($m \ne 0, n = 0$).
 In Sec. $4$, we obtain the solution in presence of perfect fluid imposing the condition when there is a `gravitational wrench' of unit `pitch' in the free gravitational field i.e. $E_{\alpha \beta} = \pm H_{\alpha \beta}$.
-Discussion and concluding remarks are given in the last Sec $5$, .
+Discussion and concluding remarks are given in the last Sec $5$.